Cancer Survivor. Melanoma Advocate. Inspirational Speaker.

 Through advocacy, fundraising and educational talks, Jay has been able to touch many lives and bring a positive change to those whose lives have been affected by cancer.

-Jay is now a co-founding and board member for new not for profit charity Australian Skin Cancer Foundation.
+Jay is now CEO and founder of Australian Skin Cancer Foundation.

 Jay’s passion, enthusiasm are evident in his inspirational talks.
 His mission is to give as many talks as he can, in order to educate as many people as possible reducing the incidence of skin cancer.
 Jay’s ultimate wish – one day we can all live in a cancer-free world.

 “I just had this gut instinct to go over and say have you ever had a skin check?”

 “I’ve known and worked with Jay for several years now.
 Jay is a passionate supporter of patients with melanoma and also a very successful fundraiser…”